-In 2016, Saint Paul Police Chief Todd Axtell released 15 years of previously unseen data about traffic stops.
-Since then, the department has continued to release data about who is being stopped, where the stops are occurring and why officers are making the stops.
+The Saint Paul Police Department is committed to transparency.
+Each year, traffic stop data is released to the public.
+It explains who is stopped, where the stops are occurring and why officers are making the stops.

 - 14 traffic stops were the result of 911 calls

-- Most traffic stops occur in areas of the city from which the most 911 calls are made
+- Most traffic stops occur in areas of the city that have the highest number of 911 calls received

 - Most traffic stops occur in neighborhoods experiencing the highest levels of violent crime

-- Traffic stops help officers take illegally possessed guns off the streets—in 2020, more than 200 illegally possessed guns were recovered during traffic stops.
+- Traffic stops help officers take illegally possessed guns off the streets—in 2022, 61 firearms were recovered during traffic stops

 Where Traffic Stops Occur: Keeping streets and neighborhoods safe

-The 2020 data show that officers make most traffic stops in neighborhoods experiencing higher levels of serious crime and where community members have shared concerns about speeding, distracted driving and other dangerous behaviors.
-These same areas tend to have higher levels of poverty and are among our most diverse.
+The 2022 data show that officers make most traffic stops in neighborhoods experiencing higher levels of serious crime and where community members have shared concerns about speeding, distracted driving and other dangerous behaviors.
 Our community has made clear that they want and need officers in these neighborhoods, deterring crime, helping victims, taking guns off the streets.

-The following maps show that most traffic stops occur in these areas of the city—where officers are responding to reports of shots fired, helping gunshot wound victims, recovering illegally possessed firearms and following up on 911 calls.
+The following maps show that most traffic stops occur in these areas of the city—where officers are responding to reports of shots fired, carjackings, and helping gunshot wound victims.